Anne Hald Jensen

 Anne Hald Jensen (born 2 March 1990) is a Danish badminton player.
 She represented Greece in 2010–2011.
 In 2009, she won the gold medals at the European Junior Championships in the girls' singles and mixed team events.

+From 2010 to 2011, she represented Greece in international tournaments and won a gold medal in women's singles at the 2011 Balkan Badminton Championships.
+She also won a silver medal at the Balkan Championships in mixed doubles with Georgios Charalambidis.